Kautenja/PotatoChips/README.md

 -   **Triple pulse wave generator:** Triple 12-bit pulse waves with duty cycle of _50%_
 -   **Amplitude modulation:** Manual and CV control over the individual voice levels

-See the [Manual][FME7] for more information about the features of this module.
+See the [Manual][Gleeokillator] for more information about the features of this module.

 <!-- ------------------------------------------------------------ -->
 <!-- MARK: Escillator -->